jameshay218/virosolver_paper/README.md

 1. The `lazymcmc` R package, which is used for the MCMC procedure.
 This is easy to do with `devtools::install_github("jameshay218/lazymcmc")`. *However*, for many of the analyses, a separate branch implementing parallel tempering is needed.
 I'd recommend you set this up as follows:
   - Install the `lazymcmc` base package using `devtools::install_github` as above.
 Any time this version is used, `library(lazymcmc)` is called.
   - Clone the `parallel_tempering` branch from [here](https://github.com/jameshay218/lazymcmc/tree/parallel_tempering).
 Whenever this version is needed, then `devtools::load_all("PATH TO LAZYMCMC PARALLEL TEMPERING REPO")` is called instead.
 2. The `virosolver` R-package, containing all of the Ct models and associated functions used here.
 This is the R-package you would use for your own datasets.
 As above, simply install with `devtools::install_github("jameshay218/virosolver")`.
+Documentation for this package is available [here](https://jameshay218.github.io/virosolver/index.html).
 3. The `EpiNow2` R-package.
 This is available with instructions at [here](https://github.com/epiforecasts/EpiNow2), maintained and developed by colleagues at LSHTM.
 This package is simply used to generate R(t) estimates for the various comparisons throughout the paper.
 Note that this uses [RStan](https://mc-stan.org/users/interfaces/rstan).

 A number of generic R packages are also used throughout: